 - Maintenance of Standards & Controls

-Keeping in mind that there are non-Leica laser scanners out in the marketplace that choose not to publish their accuracy (and you need to look for the word “accuracy” when evaluating scanner performance specifications), it is comforting to know that when you finally go to court with your Leica ScanStation data you have the backing of company that truly understands the mission.
+It is reassuring to know that when you finally go to court with your Leica ScanStation data you have the backing of company that truly understands the mission.

 ScanStation C10 Calibration & QA